chulock56/gimme-omni/README.md

     * The directory of your Python environment (i.e. install directory; location of python.exe)
     * The directory where you extracted the tsopsStalenessCalc.py script
 6. Modify LINE 19 of the tsopsStalenessCalc.py file to use the URI of your profile (e.g. achulock is mine).
 This should follow the format of your email address.
-7. If needed, you will have to modify LINE 53 of the tsopsStalenessCalc.py file to include any languages other than English in the logic.
-By default, the script is written to only include English Omni-channel cases
+7. If needed, you will have to modify the tsopsStalenessCalc.py file to include any languages other than English in the logic:
+    * By default, the script is written to only include English Omni-channel cases.
+You need to modify LINE 70 if you want to include other languages.
+    * By default, the script only calculates your new position in the English queue.
+You need to modify LINE 86 if you want to calculate new position in a queue other than English.
+Currently, you cannot compute new position for multiple queues.
-8. Add the TSOps certificate chain to your Python trusted certificates list.
+9. Add the TSOps certificate chain to your Python trusted certificates list.
 Details are in the script file itself, starting at LINE 4.
-9. If you added the directory to PATH, you should be able to run the .bat file from the Windows Run dialog (Windows Key + R) without specifying a path to the directory.
+10. If you added the directory to PATH, you should be able to run the .bat file from the Windows Run dialog (Windows Key + R) without specifying a path to the directory.